Yashu-Simform/Python/README.md

 -   Parameters: The values that a function expect as declared in its definetion are called parameters (params).
 -   Arguments: The actual values passed to functions when called are called arguments.

+-   #### Docstring
+    -   We can show information about the function in Docstring.
+    -   Docstring will be highlighted when hover over function name
+    ```
+        def sayHello():
+            """
+            This function will print hello when called.
+            """

+            print('Hello')
+    ```

 -   #### Type-Hint:
     -   A data type is specified as a hint which is just for understanding purpose.
     -   It is totally ignored by the python interpreter and will not be executed.
+    -   You can specify type-hint using ':' operator
+    ```
+        a: int = 5
+        b: str = 'String is there.'

+        def func(name: str, age: int) -> int:
+            print(name, age, sep='\n')
+            return 0

+    ```
+    -   We can use <b>mypy</b> for static type checking in python:
+        ```
+            #Install
+            pip install mypy

+            #Static type checking
+            mypy myfile.py
+        ```
+        -   The mypy will check the type hints and give error message if any, these error messages are just showing type errors as per type-hints.
+        -   Our program will run even if the mypy has showed error messages as type-hints are just like comments when interpreted by python interpreter.

 -   Python supports 4 types of arguments:
     -   Default arguments: